 Brette's Answer: This needed to be determined as part of the divorce judgment.
 You should talk to your attorney about how to enforce your QDRO and when your funds will be disbursed.

 Gina's Question: If I want part of my ex-husbands 401k, do I have to wait until he retires to get it?

 Brette's Answer: No, if you are awarded part of your spouse's 401K, your part is removed upon issuance of the judgment or order.
 However, in order to get this money, you need an attorney to prepare a QDRO - qualified domestic relations order, which must be written to meet the specific 401k plan requirements.
 When you get the money, you roll it over into an IRA for your own retirement purposes.

 Julia's Question: My husband wants a divorce and he has 2 private pensions which are payable when he retires.
 Would I be entitled to any of his pension when he retires?
 If he remarries, what would the situation be?
-We have been married for 23yrs.
-Hope you can help me with this confusion.
+We have been married for 23 years.

 Brette's Answer: Yes, you would likely be entitled to a portion of the pensions.
 You need to hire an attorney for this.
 If he remarries, it would not change what you are awarded in the divorce.

 Teresa's Question: Can I be awarded husband's 401k and use it as liquid assets immediately?
 I will need the money to pay him equity in the house.